 Ice-sheet model SICOPOLIS

 The coding is based on a low-tech, ease-of-use philosophy.
 All structures are kept as simple as possible, and advanced coding techniques are only employed where it is deemed appropriate.
-The use of external libraries is kept at an absolute minimum.
-In fact, SICOPOLIS can be run without external libraries at all, which makes the installation very easy and fast.
+The use of external libraries is kept at an absolute minimum, which makes the installation very easy and fast.

 The Git repository of SICOPOLIS is kindly hosted by the GitLab instance of the Alfred Wegener Institute for Polar and Marine Research (AWI) in Bremerhaven, Germany.

 SICOPOLIS is free and open-source software.
 It can be redistributed and/or modified under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at the user's option) any later version.

 SICOPOLIS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.